gireeshsingh/basic_Questions/README.md

 # basic_Questions

-Repository contains solutions of questions like WAP to calculate fibonacci number, factrial, etc.
+Repository contains solutions of questions like WAP to calculate fibonacci number, factorial, etc.